kishore-s-gowda/Machine_Learning/Mobile Price Range Prediction(Classification)/README.md

 **wifi**-Has wifi or not

-### These are the results of diffrent algorithms used
+### These are the results of different algorithms used
 <br/>
 <p align="Left">
   <img src="https://github.com/kishore-s-gowda/kishore-s-gowda/blob/main/images/MobilePrice1.JPG"